chaseaw/anRNAlab-Protocols/NGS/TEQUILA-SEQ-probe-optimization.md

 ### Isothermal strand displacement amplification (up to 16 hours)

-**5.** For each time point sample, add 1 µL of 10U/µL Nt.BspQI nickase. <br/> For the no nickase control, add 1 µL of water.
+**5.** For each time point sample, add 1 µL of Nt.BspQI nickase diluted 5-fold (to 2U/µL). <br/> For the no nickase control, add 1 µL of water.

 **6.** Incubate reactions at 37 °C for varying time points. <br/> A good starting point is 2, 4, 6, and 8 hours.